scalyr/dataset-addon-for-splunk/CONTRIBUTING.md

     sudo make dev-install-dependencies-pack-sudo
     # install library dependencies
     make dev-install-dependencies-lib
+    # If you get "ImportError: failed to find libmagic.
+Check your installation" error when
+    # running inspect target, you also need to install libmagic dependency
+    brew install libmagic
   ```
 * Test it:
   * By packing the application: `make pack`